ben0bi/RUNPIXI.js/README.txt

 RUNPIXI.js

-WARNING: THIS IS v0.4.0 with
+WARNING: THIS IS v0.4.1 with
 DOCUMENTATION FROM v0.3.5
 Scrolling Doc is not valid anymore.
++ Please be patient. +

 A library to get PIXI.js to run with ease.